 Jordan ratified the International Covenant on Civil and Political Rights (ICCPR) on 28th May 1975.
 The ICCPR upholds the right to freedom of religion, including the right to hold a religion of one’s choice and the right to manifest that religion (Article 18).
 It also upholds the rights of minorities and the principle of non-discrimination.
 Jordan’s ratification of the ICCPR was made without reservation.

 Christians generally enjoy good standing in society, even having guaranteed representation in Parliament (at a disproportionately high level, given current demographics).
 In recent years King Abdullah II has repeatedly affirmed the importance of the Christian presence in the Middle East, and upheld Jordan as a model of co-existence.
-During 2016 the Government’s introduction of digitised ID cards which omit the religion of the holder and revision of the school curriculum to remove some narrow Islamic references were generally welcomed by Christian communities but triggered protests by some conservative Muslims.
 Various restrictions apply to recognised Christian communities, especially to activities that could be construed as proselytism, on grounds that such activities could have a destabilising effect.
+The murder of a prominent writer from a Christian family in September 2016 sent shockwaves through Christian communities.
+Christians have reported that they face growing hostility as social tensions have increased amid worsening economic conditions.
+Government proposals to make school curricula more religiously moderate and inclusive prompted a backlash which prompted a dilution of the proposed changes.
 Evangelical churches continue their application for enhanced status (i.e. for parity with other churches).
 There is strong family and societal pressure against those who choose to leave Islam, with State Intelligence sometimes suspected of colluding with, or granting impunity to, the perpetrators.
 In recent years some who are considered apostates have been referred to the Shari’a courts, facing sanctions such as forcible divorce and removal of child custody.
 In extreme cases they can face violent responses from family members.